How to Create a Right Hand of Fellowship Quilt Block

 Using the picture below as a reference and the Medium and Dark 2.5" squares, piece together a Four Patch unit.
 You can find the tutorial for making a basic Four Patch at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-four-patch-quilt-block

-right hand of fellowship 1
+right hand 1

 Star Point Units: